andrewtdinh/AIAgentMasterClass/v7/README.md

 Here is the [youtube tutorial video](https://www.youtube.com/watch?v=w_HeP0A2MF8&t=314s) for this AI Agent version.

 This is a local RAG agent plus additional capabilities.
+This version supposedly cleans up the code from version 6 by introducing LangGraph.

 To run the agent, activate the virtual environment, navigate into the v7 folder, install dependencies, and execute the below commands in order:

 1. To generate a local chroma storage: